-As an Amazon Associate I earn from qualifying purchases.
+As an Amazon Associate, I earn from qualifying purchases.
 Read the full disclosure here.

 Or maybe you’ve never thought about this and are all “C is for Cookie,” just give it to me, cookie monster style?

 No judgment here, promise.

 I’m somewhere in the middle of the camps, venturing over to steal my favorite parts of each camp and putting them all together to make the place in my tent just perfect.

 Equal Opportunity Cookie Camp.
 That’s what my place is called.
 Welcome!

 So here’s what I mean when I say I have favorite parts of both: I really like the edges of my cookies to have a bit of a crunch.

 I enjoy a hearty edge (brownie edge lover right here!) that I can sink my teeth into but that doesn’t require a dunk in milk.

 If it gets dunked in milk, totallyyyy ok with me (hi, hello, I love biscotti), I just don’t want my cookie to come with a prerequisite of a dunk.